DASSL/Gradebook/src/webapp/README.md

 ## Running the server
-To run the server, simply open a command prompt or terminal and navigate to the `Gradebook/src/webapp` folder, and execute the command `npm start`.This will start the Gradebook server.Note that this command may need to be executed with elevated privileges, since the server listens on port 80 by default.
+To run the server, simply open a command prompt or terminal and navigate to the `Gradebook/src/webapp` folder, and execute the command `npm start`.
+This will start the Gradebook server.
+Note that this command may need to be executed with elevated privileges, since the server listens on port 80 by default.
 Navigating to 127.0.0.1 should display the Gradebook login page.